jpucavalcante/Data-ICMC-EDA-Class/README.md

 # Data-ICMC-classes
-Notebooks of the class I gave on EDA and Preprocessing for DATA ICMC classes
+Notebooks of the classes I gave on EDA and Preprocessing for DATA ICMC classes